deepanshs/mrsimulator/docs/installation/users.rst

       $ python --version

-For *MacOS* users, python version 3 is installed under the name *python3*.
+For *MacOS* users, Python version 3 is installed under the name *python3*.
 You may replace *python* for *python3* in the above command and all subsequent Python statements.

 For *Windows* users, Python is not usually installed by default.
 See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads and Windows installation instructions.

 .. seealso::

   If you do not have Python or have an older version of Python, you may visit the `Python downloads <https://www.python.org/downloads/>`_ or `Anaconda <https://www.anaconda.com/products/individual/>`_ websites and follow their instructions on installing Python.

 Installing ``mrsimulator``
 --------------------------